 HPE 426 - Internship in Community and Public Health (10)

 Students cultivate professional skills essential to the diverse fields of community and public health, including health education and health promotion, through a service-learning experience in health agencies or organizations.
+This is a Writing in the Discipline (WID) course.
 Graded S, U.

 Prerequisite: HPE 419, minimum cumulative G.P.A. of 2.75, an approved Internship application, and completion of all required courses.